jonathanlermitage/tikione-jacocoverage/README.md

 ## Development progression

 Current stable version is 1.0.0, available at NetBeans Plugin Portal and Update Centers.
-Next version is be 1.1.0 and will provide minor bugfixes plus some important new features.
+Next version is 1.1.0 and will provide minor bugfixes plus some important new features.

 ####Current version (available at Plugin Portal and validated):